 Michelle is the newest member of the Blackwell and Sons team, and brings with her an impressive CV of retail clout.
 At the innocent age of eight, Michelle entered the world of commerce by creating a charity support mechanism in the garage of her family homestead, under the disarming guise of a Brownie branded business.

-Now, she welcomes and supports store customers and is co-designing online sales product presentation for Blackwell and Sons.
+Now, she welcomes and educates store guests at for Blackwell and Sons.

 When she isn’t improving one of Greytown’s finest emporiums, Michelle can be found gardening or providing support to the busy schedule of the Carterton farm she now calls home.
 Her dogs also receive a lot of attention, and to stay in shape, Michelle heads to the gym regularly.
 She claims to be able to bench press Mr Blackwell’s body weight.
 Mr Blackwell is pursuing an eating routine to ensure that remains an aspiration, not an accomplishment.